1RaY-1/fedora-release-checker/README.md

 # What is it
-A Python that checks if there is a new Fedora Workstation release and notifies user about new release by sending an email
+A Python that checks if there is a new Fedora Workstation (checks for version 39) release and notifies user about new release by sending an email

 # Setup
 * Enable less secure apps to access Gmail